Dog Anxiety Medication Pros & Cons: The Best Ways To Help Your Dog

 Cons:

-Can Dog Anxiety Be Treated Without Medication?
+Can Dog Stress Be Treated Without Medication?

-Not all dogs need medical intervention to treat their anxiety symptoms.
+Not all dogs need medical intervention to treat their stress symptoms.
 Professional training and counter-conditioning techniques work wonders for some pups.
 Anxious dogs – especially high-energy breeds – show great improvement simply by increasing their level of physical exercise and mental stimulation.

 Pet parents who prefer natural solutions can also try:

-Anxiety Wraps
+Stress Wraps

 Acupuncture